You Didn't Disappear. You Were Erased.

 My new book on the force quietly taking people apart — and how to build your way back

-Most people don't announce their disappearance.
+Most people don’t announce when they start disappearing.

 This post is about why that happens.
 And what to do about it.